fabri1983/titan256c/README.md

 rid of the top and bottom borders.
 Note that this also means no vblank time at all (well, unless you manually enable or disable display to make up for it).
 - Fix display corruption on strategy C. Possibly due to how DMA is prepared.
-- Fix incorrect value for VDP_setHIntCounter() when on bouncing effect to avoid wrong strip and palette alignment.
 - Fix TITAN_256C_FADE_TO_BLACK_STRATEGY 0 and 1: wrong bitwise operations.
 - Add DMA command buffering as Stef does to avoid error in some MD consoles.
 See dma.c.
 - Try to use titan256c_rgb.png as input and do the color ramp effect over the white text color.